Christians Urge Boycott Of ‘Beauty And The Beast’ Over Openly Gay Character

 “This is like spitting in God’s face, the people that is letting this happen will surely burn in the pit of HELL,” another Graham follower added.
 “What will happen to the children that will have this drilled in their brain.”

 Still, another user wrote: “There is a time and place and Disney needs to stay with movies like they always did in past.
-I dont have kids but hope any of my friends that di will Boycot these movies.
+I dont have kids but hope any of my friends that do will Boycot these movies.
 I definitely wont be going and i sometimes watch them when come on TV but will not watch these.”

 You can watch the official Beauty and the Beast trailer below.